-The Corporation does not expect any other standards issued by the IASB, but not yet effective, to have a material impact on the financial statements.
+The Corporation does not expect any other standards issued by the International Accounting Standards Board, but not yet effective, to have a material impact on the financial statements.

-The following is a list of other new and amended standards which, at the time of writing, had been issued by the IASB but which are effective in future periods.
+The following is a list of other new and amended standards which are effective in future periods.
 The amount of quantitative and qualitative detail to be given about each of the standards will depend on each entity's own circumstances.